-As an outcome of the program, public officials will not only be prepared to cross geographic and agency boundaries to deal with emergencies, but to guide the design of comprehensive, multi-agency and jurisdictional emergency response plans.
-Participants will become versed in the principles of meta-leadership in order to respond to the cross-functional needs of a national pandemic or terrorist event.
+As an outcome of participation, officials and executives will be prepared to cross geographic and organizational boundaries to deal with crises as well as day-to-day collaboration and problem-solving.
+They will be equipped to guide the design of comprehensive, multi-agency, multi-sector and multi-jurisdictional emergency response plans.
+Participants will become versed in the principles of meta-leadership in order to respond to significant adverse events whether natural or man-made.
 Through the program, participants will be able to:

 - Recognize the hazards of decision-making under stress.

 - Hone the personal skills and behaviors that drive effective leadership in the context of group dynamics and multiple stakeholder interests.

 - Develop leadership acumen to mobilize greater capacity through connectivity across traditional public agency and private sector boundaries.